 The agents accused Turkmen of working with Osama bin Laden.
 They demanded his identification, and Turkmen handed over his passport with dread.
 In the weeks after the World Trade Center attacks, he had heard about government agents showing up at the homes and workplaces of other immigrants — and he knew that his tourist visa had expired months earlier.

-The agents placed Turkmen under arrest and took him to a nearby office of the Immigration and Naturalization Service.
+The agents placed Turkmen under arrest and took him to a nearby Immigration and Naturalization Service office.
 Federal agents grilled him about his reasons for coming to the United States, his work experience, his religious beliefs.
 After several lengthy interrogations, he was taken to the Passaic County Jail in Paterson, New Jersey.

 Soon after he arrived, he noticed that there were other foreigners in the unit.
-Turkmen knew a little French and Arabic, and using this linguistic hodgepodge he came to understand that some of the detainees were Muslim immigrants with visa violations similar to his own.
+Turkmen knew a little French and Arabic.
+Using this linguistic hodgepodge, he understood that some of the detainees were Muslim immigrants with visa violations similar to his own.
 The men speculated anxiously about their fate.
-None of them had been charged with a crime or been given an opportunity to contact a lawyer.
+None of them had been charged with a crime or been allowed to contact a lawyer.

 About a week after his arrest, Turkmen received an order to appear in immigration court.
 He was the first of the Turkish detainees to receive a summons, and the others in the unit acted as if it were a big honor.
 “Everyone was very envious of me,” he recalled, especially those who had been in the jail longer than he.
 Turkmen didn’t share the sentiment; he felt humiliated.
 “I was a man who had never even seen a courtroom before in my life,” he said.